rogelioConsejo/sampo/README.md

 For smaller amounts (that are smaller than one unit), use smaller units (if you need to measure 1/2 a cm don't use the cm as a unit, in this case use mm, for example).

+## Container
+A container contains items and SKUs.
+An instance of a container is separate from other instances of containers.

+A container can also contain other containers.